dddrrreee/cs140e-20win/labs/15-vm-ops/README.md

 We provided macros for most of these; but you should check that they are correct.

-   * Note that the flush instruction cache operation has bugs in many in some ARM v6 chips, so we provided the recommended sequences (taken from Linux).
+   * Note that the flush instruction cache operation has bugs in some ARM v6 chips, so we provided the recommended sequences (taken from Linux).

 ----------------------------------------------------------------------
 ##### 6-9: Protocol for turning on MMU.